-Full TitleA Phase I/II Study of Pomalidomide, Dexamethasone and Ixazomib vs. Pomalidomide and Dexamethasone for Patients with Multiple Myeloma Refractory to Lenalidomide and Proteasome Inhibitor-Based Therapy (Alliance A061202) Back to top
+Full TitleA Phase I/II Study of Pomalidomide, Dexamethasone and Ixazomib vs. Pomalidomide and Dexamethasone for Patients with Multiple Myeloma Relapsing on Lenalidomide as Part of First Line Therapy (Alliance A061202)

 Lenalidomide, bortezomib, and carfilzomib are drugs used to treat multiple myeloma.
 Despite treatment, however, some patients experience recurrence of their disease.
 Pomalidomide and dexamethasone have been used to treat patients whose myeloma has returned after at least two prior regimens of therapy, and the combination of both medications has been approved by the FDA.

-In this study, researchers want to see if adding the investigational drug ixazomib to pomalidomide and dexamethasone is safe (phase I portion of the study), and if this three-drug combination is more effective against recurrent myeloma than pomalidomide and dexamethasone alone (phase II portion).
+In this study, researchers want to see if adding the drug ixazomib to pomalidomide and dexamethasone is safe (phase I portion of the study), and if this three-drug combination is more effective against recurrent myeloma than pomalidomide and dexamethasone alone (phase II portion).
 Memorial Sloan Kettering is participating in the phase I part of the study to find the optimal doses of these three drugs when given together.
-Prior studies have shown that ixazomib is effective against recurrent myeloma, but this is the first time it will be combined with pomalidomide and dexamethasone.
+Ixazomib is approved for treating recurrent multiple myeloma when given with lenalidomide and dexamethasone; this is the first time it will be combined with pomalidomide and dexamethasone.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: